skito/ATMF/README.md

   todayDate: "Today is",
   vistorNum: "You are visitor number $0"
   others: [
-    "$0 more visitors",
+    "$0 more visitors came before you",
-    "One more visitor"
+    "One more visitor came before you"
   ]
 }